 This workshop brings together all the winter grazing resources developed in recent years around managing livestock and crops to minimise the environmental impacts of this practice.

-- Farm Environment Plans
+- Farm Plan: Environment Module

-- Community Catchment Groups
+- Community Catchment Groups Workshop

 This Catchment Community Group Workshop will help your group identify your vision and start forming a plan to realise that vision.
 The workshop covers: the what and why of Catchment Community Groups, what makes groups tick?, Group structure, Forming a plan – The Catchment Action Cycle, The coordinator’s role, and Further resources and information.